apparebit/siteforge/README.md

 management.
 At the same time, using a virtual DOM entails two important
 benefits: First, content is syntactically well-formed by construction.
 Second, content can be more easily validated.
-As a proof of potential, site:forge already includes a [mechanized model](lib/markup/model.json) for HTML—incorporating the basic structural and typing rules from the [HTML](https://html.spec.whatwg.org), [WAI-ARIA](https://w3c.github.io/aria/), and [OpenGraph](https://ogp.me) standards.
+As a proof of potential, site:forge already includes a [mechanized model](packages/html/README.md) for HTML—capturing the rules from the [HTML](https://html.spec.whatwg.org), [WAI-ARIA](https://w3c.github.io/aria/), and [OpenGraph](https://ogp.me) standards.

-### History and Process
+### Project Prehistory

 This project is based, in part, on experiences with two earlier and by now discarded prototypes.
-To keep myself honest for this third iteration, I started with an actual website, v3 of my personal website https://apparebit.com.
-In fact, the starting point for this repository were the very much site-specific and also ad-hoc scripts I wrote for generating and deploying the website originally.
-Once the initial push on site:forge is complete, I expect to alternate between the two projects, thus ensuring a very direct feedback loop in both directions.
+But whereas tooling came first for those earlier two attempts, the website takes precedence for this third iteration.
+In fact, site:forge started out as a few ad-hoc scripts to build and deploy Apparebit.
+I expect that I will alternate focus between website and website generator for the forseeable future and thereby hope to ensure that site:forge's development remains focused on features that are useful when building small to medium sized websites.
+It also serves as a end-to-end test for the tool and its usability.

-## Using site:forge
+## The Packages of site:forge

-site:forge's first release still is some time off.
-Especially when first drafting a new module, I may wait before the first commit, usually to also write some tests.
-But overall, I push code to GitHub as I commit it.
+In addition to the tool for generating websites itself, this repository also includes the source code for several packages that are more generally useful.

+  * __@grr/sequitur__ provides expressive and lazy sequences that may just be synchronous or asynchronous.
+  * __@grr/reloader__ provides a module hook that enables hot module reloading, but only for modules in select directories and at select times.
+  * __@grr/html__ provides a model for well-formed HTML based on HTML5, WAI-ARIA, and the Open Graph Protocol.
+  * __@grr/proact__ implements the proactive view system, notably a template tag for creating virtual DOM fragments and a render function for validating and emitting HTML.

 ---